 E-cigarettes are devices that heat a liquid, called e-liquid, into an aerosol that the user can inhale.
-Although e-liquids do not contain tobacco, they contain chemicals, often including flavorings, and almost always contain nicotine, which is addictive.
+Although e-liquids do not contain tobacco, they contain chemicals, usually including flavorings, and often contain nicotine, which is addictive.

-E-cigarettes come in many shapes and sizes and can also be called e-cigs, e-hookahs, vapes or vape pens.
+E-cigarettes come in many shapes and sizes and can also be called e-cigs, e-hookahs, vapes, vape pens, personal diffusers or diffuser sticks.
 One popular e-cigarette, JUUL, is shaped like a USB flash drive.

 Using an e-cigarette is often called "vaping" or "JUUL-ing".

 The popularity of e-cigarettes among youth is alarming.
-In 2017, more than one in six New York City high school students reported using e-cigarettes.
-That means more than three times as many high school students use e-cigarettes than smoke cigarettes.
+In 2019, more than one in six (15.2%) New York City high school students reported using e-cigarettes.
+Nearly five times as many high school students use e-cigarettes than smoke cigarettes.

-Further, in 2018, one in 15 middle school students reported using e-cigarettes.
-E-cigarette use was higher among older students, with one in 11 (9%) seventh grade students and one in 12 (8.4%) eighth graders using e-cigarettes, compared to one in 38 (2.6%) in sixth grade.
-Similar to high school students, e-cigarette use was much more common than cigarette use among middle school students.
+Further, in 2018, one in 15 (6.7%) middle school students reported using e-cigarettes.
+E-cigarette use was higher among older students, with one in 11 (9%) seventh grade students reporting use, compared to one in 38 (2.6%) in sixth grade.
+As with high school students, e-cigarette use was much more common than cigarette use.

 E-cigarettes can be especially harmful for young people because nicotine affects them in different ways than adults.
 Youth who use e-cigarettes are also more likely to try cigarettes.

 E-liquid ingredients vary, and the long-term health effects of e-cigarette use are unknown.
-We know that the aerosol from heated e-liquids can contain harmful chemicals, such as:
+Even without nicotine, we know that the aerosol from heated e-liquids can contain other harmful chemicals, such as:

 People can be poisoned if they swallow e-liquid or absorb it through their skin or eyes.